abanoubha/gobrew/readme.md

 # gobrew

-Count all programs written in Go and distributed via Homebrew.
+Count all programs written/built in Go/Rust/Python/.. and distributed via Homebrew.

 ## commands